Skip to content

 JSON Request Body

-Declaring a DTO struct as a parameter automatically binds JSON.
+Declaring a DTO struct as a pointer automatically binds JSON.

 go